liuzrcc/PIRE/README.md

-The decrease of mean average precision (mAP) in GeM is shown in this table:
+The decrease of mean average precision (mAP) in GeM is shown in table below (BB represents Bounding Box and WI represents whole Image):